Sam-Mucyo/music262/docs/notebook/v1notebook.md

 *   **Build System Complexity:** Managing dependencies (gRPC, Protobuf, CoreAudio, GTest) within CMake requires careful configuration to ensure consistent builds across development environments and in CI/CD pipelines
 *   **Environment Differences:** Differences between development machines could lead to issues that only appear during integration or system testing
 *   **Debugging Distributed Behavior:** Debugging synchronization issues or race conditions across multiple running processes is really difficult, so we're implementing as much logging (`spdlog`) as we can.

- The final part of this notebook will cover the documentation, final demo preparation, and reflections on the project.

 # Part 8: Finalization and Future Work